Meyer Brownstone: Namibia and South Africa

 During the dismantling of apartheid in South Africa and the South African administered territory of Namibia (then known as South-West Africa), Meyer Brownstone played a central role in a number of international observer missions.
 In July 1989, Brownstone was appointed spokesperson/coordinator of the Canadian Council on International Cooperation's mission to Namibia.
 The primary goal of the mission was to monitor the withdrawal of South African troops following the end of the Namibian War of Independence.
 A few months later, Brownstone was appointed head of the Canadian mission that oversaw the first Namibian parliamentary election in November 1989.

 In the lead up to the first South African election following the end of apartheid, Meyer Brownstone participated in two observer missions to South Africa.
 Brownstone and his team were tasked with increasing voter awareness, enlisting staff for the electoral process, determining the logistics for the election, and monitoring political violence.
 In 1994, Brownstone was appointed head of the Canadian mission to oversee the election itself.
 Among the Canadians on the mission were Ed Broadbent, former leader of the federal New Democratic Party, and Flora MacDonald, a former cabinet minister.
 The electoral mission was tasked with peace monitoring, election monitoring, advising and aiding the Independent Election Commission, and providing coordination with other international missions.

 Academic life

 Meyer Brownstone was sequentially Professor of Political Science at the University of Toronto, where he headed the Centre for Urban and Community Studies, and Professor of Environmental Studies at York University in Toronto.
+He had earned a PhD at Harvard University.